brian6091/Dreambooth/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" height="28px" width="162px" alt="Open In Colab"/>
 </a>

 $~$

 Tested with Tesla T4 and A100 GPUs on Google Colab (some settings will not work on T4 due to limited memory)

 Tested with [Stable Diffusion v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and [Stable Diffusion v2-base](https://huggingface.co/stabilityai/stable-diffusion-2-base).

-This notebook one borrows elements from [ShivamShrirao's](https://github.com/ShivamShrirao/diffusers) implementation, but is distinguished by some additional features:
+This notebook borrows elements from [ShivamShrirao's](https://github.com/ShivamShrirao/diffusers) implementation, but is distinguished by some additional features:
-* based on [Hugging Face](https://huggingface.co/) [Diffusers🧨](https://github.com/huggingface/diffusers) so it's easy to stay up-to-date
+* Based on [Hugging Face](https://huggingface.co/) [Diffusers🧨](https://github.com/huggingface/diffusers) so it's easy to stay up-to-date
 * Low-rank Adaptation (LoRA) for faster and more efficient fine-tuning (using [cloneofsimo's implementation](https://github.com/cloneofsimo/lora))
 * Data augmentation such as random cropping, flipping and resizing, which let you avoid having to manually prep and crop images in certain cases (e.g., training a style)
-* more parameters for experimentation ([modify rank of LoRA approximation](https://github.com/cloneofsimo/lora/discussions/37), ADAM optimizer parameters, [cosine_with_restarts](https://huggingface.co/transformers/v2.9.1/main_classes/optimizer_schedules.html#transformers.get_cosine_with_hard_restarts_schedule_with_warmup) learning rate scheduler, etc), all of which are dumped to a json file so you can remember what you did
+* More parameters for experimentation ([modify LoRA rank approximation](https://github.com/cloneofsimo/lora/discussions/37), ADAM optimizer parameters, [cosine_with_restarts](https://huggingface.co/transformers/v2.9.1/main_classes/optimizer_schedules.html#transformers.get_cosine_with_hard_restarts_schedule_with_warmup) learning rate scheduler, etc), all of which are dumped to a json file so you can remember what you did
-* drop some text-conditioning to improve classifier-free guidance sampling (e.g., how [SD V1-5 was fine-tuned](https://huggingface.co/runwayml/stable-diffusion-v1-5))
+* Drop some text-conditioning to improve classifier-free guidance sampling (e.g., how [SD V1-5 was fine-tuned](https://huggingface.co/runwayml/stable-diffusion-v1-5))
-* image captioning using filenames or associated textfiles
+* Image captioning using filenames or associated textfiles
-* training loss and prior class loss are tracked separately (can be visualized using tensorboard)
+* Training loss and prior class loss are tracked separately (can be visualized using tensorboard)
-* option to generate exponentially-weighted moving average (EMA) weights for the unet
+* Option to generate exponentially-weighted moving average (EMA) weights for the unet
-* easily switch in different variational autoencoders (VAE) or text encoders
+* Inference with trained models uses [Diffusers🧨](https://github.com/huggingface/diffusers) pipelines, does not rely on any web-apps

-* inference with trained models is done using [Diffusers🧨](https://github.com/huggingface/diffusers) pipelines, does not rely on any web-apps
+$~$

 Image comparing Dreambooth and LoRA ([more information here](https://github.com/cloneofsimo/lora/discussions/37)):